GoWind/GoWind.github.io/compiling_c_code_with_zig.md

+---
-# Compiling C code with Zig
+title: Compiling C code with Zig
+---

 ### This doesn't cover cross-compiling to other targets.